-The Preview app is an image and PDF viewer that can be used to fill out and sign PDF documents.
-It’s a default, vendor-supplied application that is compatible with all macOS platforms.
+The Preview app is an image and PDF viewer that can fill out and sign PDF documents.
+It’s a default, vendor-supplied application compatible with all macOS platforms.
 If you’re using a MacBook, iPhone, or iPad, you can use this to sign PDFs.

 These are the steps required to fill out and sign a PDF document on macOS: